kushalbadal/JCB-24-paper-code/README.md

 * Prediction: Utilize the trained GPT-2 model to generate predictions for protein sequences.
 The model can fill in missing gaps and correct errors in the sequences.<br>

 * Run gpt_train.ipynb file to train and predict_sequence.ipynb file to test the model

+# CNN-LSTM
+* CNN-LSTM Model: This repository implements a CNN-LSTM (Convolutional Neural Network - Long Short-Term Memory) model for protein scaffold filling.
+The architecture combines the strengths of convolutional layers for feature extraction and LSTM layers for sequence modeling, enabling effective learning from sequential data.

+* Data Preprocessing: Prepare protein sequence data for training and evaluation by preprocessing it.
+This involves converting raw sequences into numerical representations, reshaping them for model input, and normalizing them to facilitate learning.

+* Training and Evaluation: Train the CNN-LSTM model on protein sequence data and evaluate its performance using loss and accuracy metrics.
+The training process involves optimizing the model's parameters to minimize the loss function and enhance its ability to generate accurate protein sequences.

+* Prediction: Utilize the trained CNN-LSTM model to generate predictions for protein scaffold filling.
+* Run cnn-lstm.py code to train and test model